 - The investment and consulting firm JP Morgan Chase's COIN bot (Contract Intelligence) implements machine learning techniques to assist the bank's lawyers in filtering and analysing around 12,000 contracts for commercial loan agreements per year.
 COIN has improved loan-servicing, and it can work consistently and efficiently. - Process automation is one of the key drivers of AI in financial organizations.
 Moreover, it is also evolving into cognitive process automation, where AI systems can perform even more complex automation processes. - Robotic process automation and machine learning are beginning to play an increasingly significant role in the fintech industry by reducing costs and increasing productivity.
 With the increase in fraud losses, process automation and machine learning are expected to witness increased adoption. - Companies like Kasisto, for example, built a new conversational AI that is specialized in answering customer questions about their current balance, past expenses, and personal savings. - In 2017, Alibaba's Ant Financial's chatbot system reported to exceed human performance in customer satisfaction.
-Alipay's Al-based customer service handles 2 million to 3 million user queries per day.
+Alipay's AI-based customer service handles 2 million to 3 million user queries per day.
 As of 2018, the system completed five rounds of queries in one second.

 - Other companies, such as Tryg, use conversational AI techs such as boost.ai to provide the right resolutive answer to 97% of all internal chat queries.
 Tryg's own conversational AI, Rosa, works as an incredibly efficient virtual agent that substitutes inexperienced employees with her expert advice. - Virtual agents can streamline internal operations by amplifying the capacity and quality of traditional outbound customer support.
-For example, LogMeln's Bold360 was instrumental in reducing the burden of the Royal Bank of Scotland's over 30,000 customer service agents customer service who had to ask between 650,000 and 700,000 questions every month. - Thus, integration of AI in Banking & Financial Services ecosystem with currently adopted processes will enhance bank's overall business decision making.
+For example, LogMeIn's Bold360 was instrumental in reducing the burden of the Royal Bank of Scotland's over 30,000 customer service agents customer service who had to ask between 650,000 and 700,000 questions every month. - Al is also being implemented by banks within middle-office functions to detect and prevent payments fraud and to improve processes for anti-money laundering (AML) and know-your-customer (KYC) regulatory checks. - Thus, integration of AI in Banking & Financial Services ecosystem with currently adopted processes will enhance bank's overall business decision making.